cortexproject/cortex/docs/configuration/arguments.md

 - `{ring,distributor.ha-tracker}.prefix`
    The prefix for the keys in the store.
 Should end with a /.
 For example with a prefix of foo/, the key bar would be stored under foo/bar.
 - `{ring,distributor.ha-tracker}.store`
-   Backend storage to use for the ring (consul, etcd, inmemory).
+   Backend storage to use for the ring (consul, etcd, inmemory, memberlist, multi).

 #### Consul